jbhannah/dotfiles/README.md

         mkrc ~/.somefile

-See the manpage for this utility for more information.
+See the man page for this utility for more information.

 ## Updating